brocaar/chirpstack-network-server/docs/content/install/config.md

   # options of the configured network_server.band.name.
   rx2_frequency=-1

+  # Prefer RX2 on RX1 data-rate.
+  #
+  # Prefer RX2 over RX1 based on the RX1 data-rate.
+When the RX1 data-rate
+  # is smaller than or equal to the configured value, then the Network Server will
+  # first try to schedule the downlink for RX2, failing that it will try RX1.
+  rx2_prefer_on_rx1_dr_lte=0

+  # Prefer RX2 on link budget.
+  #
+  # When the link-budget is better for RX2 than for RX1, the Network Server will first
+  # try to schedule the downlink in RX2, failing that it will try RX1.
+  rx2_prefer_on_link_budget=false

   # Downlink TX Power (dBm)
   #
   # When set to -1, the downlink TX Power from the configured band will